-No-fault Is paid by the insurance company for the car you’re sitting in at the time of the accident or by the car which struck you if you are a pedestrian or bicyclist.
+No-fault benefits are paid by the insurance company for the car you’re sitting in at the time of the accident or by the car which struck you if you are a pedestrian or bicyclist.
 No-fault is Article 51 of the New York Insurance Law which requires no-fault insurance coverage for car accidents.
 Department of Insurance Regulation 68 implements New York’s No-Fault law.

 What Type Of Accidents Does No-Fault Apply To?

 No-Fault applies to car accidents, bicycle accidents, pedestrian accidents, and some other motor vehicle accidents.
-It is not available for motorcycle accidents or non-motor vehicle accidents like a slip and fall accident.
+It does not cover motorcycle accidents or non-motor vehicle accidents like slip and fall accidents.